zhwzein/Killua-Zoldyck/README.md

 ## Killua-Zoldyck

-> Example case from my Rest APIs for WhatsApp Bot
+> Example case from Zenz Rest APIs for WhatsApp Bot

 > User must have zenz apikey to use this repo, register [here](https://zenzapi.xyz/) to get apikey